 Check your balance, transactions and statements

 Set up, cancel or amend direct debits and standing orders

 You can choose from a range of different types, including:

-Bank accounts can be free if you use them carefully and avoid using your overdraft or exceeding its limit.
+Most bank accounts are free if you use them carefully and avoid using your overdraft or exceeding its limit.

 You may also be charged if you request the following from your bank:

 They are usually only available if you live in the UK and have a permanent address.
-Some bank accounts are only available if you are over 18, but some accounts are available if you are aged 11 to 17.
+Some bank accounts are only available if you are over 18, but others are designed for children aged 11 to 17.

-Some only accept you if you can pay in at least their minimum amount each month, so you would need to earn enough money for these accounts.
+Some accounts with perks only accept you if you can pay in a minimum amount each month, so you would need to earn enough money to qualify and keep the benefits.

 Most banks run a credit check when you apply, which means they look at your financial situation before they decide if they can accept your application.

 However, banks also offer basic bank accounts, which have no overdraft but do not require a credit check.